 Diatomaceous earth is a finely ground, naturally-occurring sedimentary rock that is highly absorbent and therefore great for making this deodorant more powerful at controlling moisture.

-Lavender, Tea Tree, and Lemongrass essential oils create a fresh, clean scent.
+Lavender, Tea Tree, and Lemongrass essential oils give this natural deodorant a fresh, clean scent.

 New to essential oils?
 Learn more about how we use them and why you should use them as well.

 - 1 tablespoon arrowroot powder